 Here are some of the tips they share for carving:

-- Have the melon at room temperature before you start carving since the cuts will be easier to make.
-Refrigerate after carving is done.
+- Have the melon at room temperature before carving, since the cuts will be easier.
+Refrigerate immediately after.

-- Make a flat base on the watermelon by cutting a small, thin piece from the bottom (this makes it more stable when carving).
+- Make a flat base on the melon by cutting a small, thin piece from the bottom (this makes it more stable when carving).

 - Use a waterproof marker or sharp pencil to mark the design before cutting.